MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 # nmap -A target.com
 ~~~

-Run both scan and check the difference
+Run both scans and check the difference

-There are also many other scans to use as per your need, i recommend you to read manual using 'man' command to learn more
+There are also many other scans to use as per your need, I recommend you to read manual using 'man' command to learn more

-We can also randomly scan host on internet using command below
+We can also randomly scan host on the internet using the command below

 **scan random web servers**
 ~~~